-Vacancy rates (or job opportunities) are monitored annually by the Board of Registry of the American Society of Clinical Pathology (ASCP).
+Vacancy rates (or job opportunities) are monitored annually by the Board of Certification of the American Society of Clinical Pathology (ASCP).

 Please visit the following websites for more information on the profession:

 Several award and scholarship recipients are selected by each program during the academic year.
 Students wishing to be considered should contact their program director.

 The UTHSC Master of Cytopathology Practice program enjoys the enthusiastic support of many highly successful alumni.
 Graduates of the program are members of the University of Tennessee National Alumni Association and as such, have many opportunities to provide gifts to the program.
 Alumni stay in touch with the program and each other through emails and the college newsletter that is published annually.
 Alumni who wish to contribute to the program can do so by giving to the:

 - Cytotechnology Support Fund,

 Thanks for your support!